Safe and Effective Ways To Achieve Rapid Weight Loss

 Build a Support System

-Lastly, having a support system of trusted friends, family, and healthcare providers can help you lose and manage weight.
-Your support system can ensure you stick to your goals and encourage you to continue.
+Having a support system of trusted friends, family, and doctors can help you lose and manage weight.
+Your support system can help you stick to your goals and encourage you to keep going.

 Before starting your weight loss journey, examine your relationship with food.
-Consult a mental healthcare provider if you have a history of disordered eating or previous weight loss attempts that have led to feelings of depression, anxiety, anger, loneliness, or other emotions.
+Consult a mental health specialist if you have a history of disordered eating or previous weight loss attempts that have led to feelings of depression, anxiety, anger, loneliness, or other emotions.

 Health includes both physical and emotional well-being.
-It is not a worthy trade if a focus on weight loss harms your mental health.
+It's not a worthy trade if a focus on weight loss harms your mental health.
 Explore why you feel compelled to lose weight and seek support from loved ones who care about you.

 Looking for Support?